 If your dog or cat has diarrhea, be sure to have plenty of water around to avoid dehydration.

 Use non-metal utensils.
-Since Red Desert® clay binds to heavy metals, use non-metal utensils and bowls.
+Since Red Desert® Clay binds to metal ions, use non-metal utensils and bowls.
 Glass or ceramic bowls are optimum to avoid any possible leaching of toxins from aluminum and plastic containers.
 (Metal utensils often contain aluminum, nickel, tin and other metals that the clay will bind to.)

 MEDICATIONS - Please note: If your pet is on medication, talk with your vet.
 The clay may bind to the meds, removing them as it would any other toxin.

 Some vets will find that this clay can be taken two to three hours before or after medications.

 Important: Hair Tissue Mineral Analysis for Dogs and Horses

 If you're interested in finding out which heavy metal toxins your dog or horse is high in and learning how to balance their essential minerals, scroll down below or click here for canine and here for equine for more info.